GESS-research-group/pyshbundle/paper.md

 # Summary

 `GRACE` or the Gravity Recovery and Climate Experiment<sup>1</sup>, is a gravimetric satellite mission that can detect the mass changes near the surface of the Earth.
-Since mass redistribution at shorter temporal scales is dominated by hydrology, GRACE satellite mission has been instrumental in mapping the terrestrial water storage anomalies (TWSA).
+Since mass redistribution at shorter temporal scales is dominated by hydrology, GRACE satellite mission has been instrumental in mapping the terrestrial water storage anomalies (`TWSA`).
 The data from the satellite system has been used for various hydrological studies related to groundwater depletion, floods, droughts, etc. GRACE satellite products are typically released at various levels of complexity, often referred to as processing levels.
-In this contribution, we have translated the exisitng matlab codes SHbundle into the python programming language.
-SHbundle is a Matlab code that converts GRACE level 2 (`L2`) Spherical Harmonics data products into Level 3 (`L3`) `TWSA` products.
+Level 2 is the spherical harmonic coefficients that are processed to obtain gridded mass change estimates.
+Processing choices have an impact on the final gridded output.
+Therefore, an open source GRACE level 2 processing toolbox is of high value to the user community as it will provide them more control over processing choices.
+In this contribution, we provide a python module, called PySHbundle, that converts GRACE level 2 (`L2`) Spherical Harmonics data products into Level 3 (`L3`) `TWSA` products.
 In addition, a GRACE data driven correction algorithm, firstly coded in Matlab, has also been translated into Python.
 With this contribution, we hope to enable further work on GRACE data analytics using the Python programming language.
-Further, we hope to develop synergies within the geodesy community using different programming languages to better collaborate with one-another through this common framework of SHbundle and PySHbundle packages in Matlab and Python programming languages respectively.

 # Introduction